PDF Conversion in C# (Developer Tutorial)

 ImageToPdfConverter.ImageToPdf(imageFiles).SaveAs("composite.pdf")

 The above code snippet uses IronPDF and system input and output files.
-Then, the following code opens any files in the assets folder of this project that end with the .png file format and converts these image files into a PDF using the ImageToPdfConverter.ImageToPdf
+Then, the code opens any files in the assets folder of this project that end with the .png file format and converts these image files into a PDF using the ImageToPdfConverter.ImageToPdf

 method.
 Finally, it saves the PDF using the SaveAs